Bob Woodruff Official Biography

 — -- Bob Woodruff joined ABC News in 1996 and has covered major stories throughout the country and around the world for the network.
-He was named co-anchor of ABC's "World News Tonight" in December 2005.
-On January 29, 2006, while reporting on U.S. and Iraqi security forces, Mr. Woodruff was seriously injured by a roadside bomb that struck his vehicle near Taji, Iraq.
+He succeeded Peter Jennings as anchor of "ABC World News Tonight" in December 2005.
+On January 29, 2006, while reporting on U.S. and Iraqi security forces, Woodruff was seriously injured by a roadside bomb that struck his vehicle near Taji, Iraq.

 In February 2007, just 13 months after being wounded, Woodruff returned to ABC News with his first on-air report, “To Iraq and Back: Bob Woodruff Reports.”
 The hour-long, prime-time documentary chronicled his traumatic brain injury (TBI), his painstaking recovery and the plight of thousands of service members returning from Iraq and Afghanistan with similar injuries.

 Since returning to the air, Woodruff has reported from around the globe.
 He has traveled to North Korea eight times, investigating the growing nuclear threats in the hands of Kim Jong Il and then his son Kim Jong Un.
 Since 2015, Woodruff has been ABC’s primary correspondent throughout Asia, especially China, reporting on topics ranging from the controversial treatment of Muslims in the Xinjiang province to the United States’ presence in the South China Sea.
 In 2008, ABC News aired his critically acclaimed documentary “China Inside Out,” which examined how China’s global rise impacts what’s being called the “Chinese Century.”
 On the streets of Manila, he has seen the rising violence and murders following President Rodrigo Duterte’s drug policies.
 He traveled to Japan in the wake of the devastating natural disasters to report on the stabilization of nuclear reactors in the country.